cosc2336-ds-alg/assg11/README.md

 and runs the tests before beginning your implementation.
 Once you can pass the tests in the first test case, uncomment and check you can pass them for the second test case of task 4 as well.
-Once you are satisfied with your results, commit your work for task 4 and push your commit to the `feedback` branch of your assignment repository.
+Once you are satisfied with your results, commit your work for task 4 and push your commit to the `Feedback` pull request of your assignment repository.